Uvalde school police chief is suspended after weeks of brewing anger over botched response to gunman

 On Tuesday, the top Texas official in charge of the investigation described the response as an "abject failure."

 At the center of the furor has been the school district's police chief Pedro "Pete" Arredondo.
-On Wednesday, nearly a month after the bloodbath, he was placed on leave.
+On Wednesday, nearly a month after the horrific shooting, he was placed on leave.

 "From the beginning of this horrible event, I shared that the district would wait until the investigation was complete before making personnel decisions," Uvalde Consolidated Independent School District Superintendent Hal Harrell said in a statement.